 Ultrasound is used to see the thyroid gland and the lymph nodes of the neck.
 In Graves' disease diffuse enlargement of the thyroid gland is anticipated with prominent numbers and sizes of blood vessels coming to and leaving the thyroid gland.
 Ultrasound exposes you to no radiation whatsoever.
 It uses sound waves to look beneath the skin at the important structures of your neck.
 Needle biopsy is only indicated if there is a mass within the thyroid goiter which is suspicious for malignancy.

 FNA is generally done on all thyroid nodules that are big enough to be felt.
 This means that they are larger than about 1 centimeter (about 1/2 inch) across.
+If you are already planning a thyroid surgery for Graves' disease, then biopsy of a nodule would not necessarily be indicated unless it would change the approach for your thyroid surgery.

 FNA biopsies of swollen or abnormal appearing lymph nodes in the neck may be more informative than the thyroid nodule itself in obtaining a diagnosis.